New Ashford, Massachusetts: Government

 The town uses the open town meeting form of government, and is led by a board of selectmen.
 The town has its own fire and public works services.
 Police services are provided by the Massachusetts State Police.
 The town has no public library.

 On the state level, New Ashford is represented in the Massachusetts House of Representatives as part of the First Berkshire District, represented by Gailanne M. Cariddi since January 2013.
 In the Massachusetts Senate, the town is part of the Berkshire, Hampshire and Franklin district, represented by Adam Hinds, which includes all of Berkshire County and western Hampshire and Franklin counties.
 The town is patrolled by the Fourth (Cheshire) Station of Barracks "B" of the Massachusetts State Police.

 On the national level, New Ashford is represented in the United States House of Representatives as part of Massachusetts's 1st congressional district, and has been represented by Richard Neal of Springfield since January 2013.
 Massachusetts is currently represented in the United States Senate by Elizabeth Warren and Ed Markey.

 The town provided Libertarian Gary Johnson with his largest percentage of the vote statewide in the 2016 presidential election.
 Out of 160 total votes cast in the town, Johnson received 14 (8.75 percent, more than double of his statewide percentage of 4.15).
-Democrat Hillary Rodham Clinton won the town with 101 votes (63.13 percent) over Republican Donald J. Trump, who received 39 votes (24.38 percent).
+Democrat Hillary Rodham Clinton won the town with 101 votes (63.13 percent) over Republican Donald Trump, who received 39 votes (24.38 percent).
 Green Party nominee Jill Stein received six votes (3.75 percent).